Lecture Notes in Cosmology: Single scalar field slow-roll inflation

 Now, recalling the definition of $\epsilon$ and that, at the lowest order in the slow-roll approximation, $3H^2 \approx 8\pi G V$, we can conclude that:

-It exists thus a hierarchy of slow-roll parameters based on the derivative of the Hubble factor and another one based on those of the potential.
-They of course can be put in relation, as we did above for the first two slow-roll parameters.
+Thus, there exists a hierarchy of slow-roll parameters based on the derivatives of the Hubble factor and another one based on those of the potential.
+They can, of course, be related, as we did above for the first two slow-roll parameters.

-So, in order to have $\epsilon_V,\eta_V \ll 1$ and thus trigger inflation not necessarily $V$ has to be constant but rather its first and second derivatives must be much smaller than the value of $V$ itself.
+So, in order to have $\epsilon_V,\eta_V \ll 1$ and thus trigger inflation, $V$ does not necessarily have to be constant; rather, its first and second derivatives must be much smaller than the value of $V$ itself.